how to install landscape fabric under rocks

 Secure with Landscaping Staples

-Cut Openings for Irrigation or Fixtures
+Cut Openings for Plants and Fixtures

 Add Rocks or Gravel

-Installing Landscape Fabric Around Existing Plants
+How to Install Landscape Fabric Under Rocks Around Existing Plants?

-Common Mistakes to Avoid
+Common Landscape Fabric Installation Mistakes to Avoid

 These common oversights can significantly reduce the effectiveness and lifespan of your landscape installation.